 Monitoring of UK freshwaters shows that aquatic organisms are exposed to a mixture of hazardous substances in their natural environment.
 Multiple chemical exposures can combine, reinforcing and augmenting their toxicity and, therefore, increasing the negative impacts on aquatic life.
-Due to chemical mixtures (or "cocktails"), the actual risks to aquatic environments may be underestimated, particularly in the absence of annual water quality monitoring and rigorous systems of testing.
+Due to chemical mixtures (or "cocktails"), the actual risks to aquatic environments may be underestimated, particularly due to temporal infrequencies and spatial gaps in testing and in the absence of annually reported information, requiring greater funds for Environment Agency monitoring.